biosustain/lifelike/appserver/neo4japp/services/annotations/README.md

 [JIRA LL-3047: Separate Annotation Service](https://sbrgsoftware.atlassian.net/browse/LL-3047): Separating out into a separate container can help us manage resources better between the containers.

-[JIRA LL-2085: Task Queue](https://sbrgsoftware.atlassian.net/browse/LL-2085): A task queue will help with PDFs that are large and take time to annotate (with NLP involved, this will take much longer - it's been shown to be twice as slow versus rules based).
+[JIRA LL-2085: Task Queue](https://sbrgsoftware.atlassian.net/browse/LL-2085): A task queue will help with PDFs that are large and take time to annotate (with NLP involved, this will take much longer).
+Through QA testing, NLP has been shown to be twice as slow compared to only using the annotation pipeline.
+So if we combine both, there is a big performance hit.
 Apply task queue to both annotating and re-annotating.